supabase/cli/docs/supabase/inspect/db-calls.md

 This command is much like the `supabase inspect db outliers` command, but ordered by the number of times a statement has been called.

-You can use this information to see which queries are called most often, which can potentially be good candiates for optimisation.
+You can use this information to see which queries are called most often, which can potentially be good candidates for optimisation.

 ```